 - Conflict Resolution

-Looked After Reviews should normally be conducted at a meeting although this may not be required in respect of a child who has been in a designated Long-term Foster Placement for over twelve months (see Section 10, Looked After Reviews Concerning Children in Long Term Foster Placements).
+Our Children's Reviews should normally be conducted at a meeting although this may not be required in respect of a child who has been in a designated Long-term Foster home for over 12 months (see Section 9, Our Children's Reviews Concerning Children in Long Term Foster Home).

-The purpose of the Looked After Review is to:
+The purpose of the Our Children's Review is to:

 - To monitor the progress of the plans and ensure they are being progressed effectively;